 What’s important is that you two are happy together and that you perceive the person across from you to be genuine.
 Dating is tough enough without worrying about exposing every lie.

 Let’s talk about what challenges you want to overcome during a one-on-one session via Skype.
-During our 50 minutes together, we’ll also discuss your dating history, find any potential issues that might be holding you back from reaching your dating goals, create an action plan, and see if my 3 month coaching program is right for you.
+During our intro session, we’ll also discuss your dating history, find any potential issues that might be holding you back from reaching your dating goals, create an action plan, and see if my 3 month coaching program is right for you.